A World Restored

-A World Restored: Metternich, Castlereagh and the Problems of Peace 1812–1822 is a book by scholar and future United States Secretary of State, Henry Kissinger.
+A World Restored: Metternich, Castlereagh and the Problems of Peace 1812–1822 is a book by political scientist and future diplomat Henry Kissinger.
 Published in 1957, it was written in 1954 as Kissinger's doctoral dissertation at Harvard University.

 Summary

 The complex chain of Congresses is explained, which started after the end of the Napoleonic Wars in 1815, with the Congress of Vienna, and extended into the 1820s.
 The system was expected to give Europe peace and a new order after the violent struggles of the previous quarter-century.

 The book also introduces the reader to the political biographies of two important characters of the time.
 The main character is Austrian Chancellor Klemens von Metternich.
 As the statesman of an old and fragile multilingual empire, Metternich had to deal with the task of organizing the alliance against Napoleon while he was forced to be ally of France.
 After Napoleon was defeated, Metternich became the organizer of the Congress system through which he sought the survival and advancement of the Austrian Empire.

 An 18th-century rococo figure who was old-fashioned even in his own era but was described as having superlative diplomatic skills, Metternich pursued a peace for Europe based on restored monarchical principle and on solidarity among the monarchs of Europe.
 The 1789 French Revolution and the subsequent Napoleonic invasion and rule of much of Europe had implanted new liberal revolutionary ideas that were never to be eliminated.

 Meanwhile, nationalism was rising over much of the world.
 The Austrian Empire was a complex political entity, with many ethnic groups and languages co-existing, which threatened its survival.
 Metternich expected to lead an alliance against France and to press only enough to depose Napoleon, who had shown a complete unwillingness to accept a moderate peace, but to preserve a strong France under a restored Bourbon monarchy as a counterweight to the power of Russia.